K-JC/drf-foodies-api/README.md

 I would like to credit and thank my amazing husband and our two children who were my motivation for continuing with all my projects.
 They kept me going when things got tough and I wouldn't be where I am today without them and their support.

 ## Media
-* All images used are from Pexels, I used Tiny PNG to compress images down and then used Cloudinary as my storage for them.[Pexels](https://www.pexels.com/)
+* All images used are from Pexels, I used Tiny PNG to compress images down and then used Cloudinary as my storage for them - [Pexels](https://www.pexels.com/)
-* All icons used for my navigation links are from FontAwesome.-[FontAwesome](https://fontawesome.com/)
+* All icons used for my navigation links are from FontAwesome - [FontAwesome](https://fontawesome.com/)
-* All icons used for default images are from Icons8.-[Image8](http://icons8.com)
+* All icons used for default images are from Icons8 - [Image8](http://icons8.com)
-* My favicon and logo I created myself from using Canva.-[Canva](https://www.canva.com/)
+* My favicon and logo I created myself from using Canva - [Canva](https://www.canva.com/)

 ## Content
 * Code Institute - Code inspired and altered from Moments Walkthrough